Picture of the Sony SRS XG500 boombox speaker on the charge.

 6. Let the XG 500 Charge Until the CHARGE Light Goes Out

-Full battery charging is finished when the CHARGE lamp in the speaker’s top button panel shuts off, as shown next.
+Full battery charging is complete when the CHARGE lamp in the speaker’s top button panel shuts off, as shown next.

 Picture of the dark CHARGE light.